 There isn't quite an equivalent of the Mac's Preview app on iOS, but Apple still manages to give you powerful options for most of the work you'll need to do with PDFs.
+Here's how to get it done on an iPhone or iPad.

 Nothing beats an iPad or a large-screen iPhone for reading PDFs but for the longest time, reading has been just about the only thing you could do with them.
 Now, iOS comes with tools built-in for marking them up and practically every app you own can create PDFs immediately.